soda480/mpgitleaks/README.md

 ### Examples

-Scan all repos contained in the file `repos.txt` but exclude the repos that match the specified regex:
+Scan all repos contained in the file `repos.txt` but exclude the repos that match the specified regex, an example of a `repos.txt` can be found [here](https://raw.githubusercontent.com/soda480/mpgitleaks/master/examples/repos.txt):
 ```bash
 mpgitleaks --file 'repos.txt' --exclude 'soda480/mplogp'
 ```